Songpyeon: Culture

 Songpyeon is used to show gratitude for the year's harvest by placing it on a table with other foods, included newly harvested fruit, and taro.
 These three foods symbolize, respectively, the fruit of the heavens, the fruit of the earth, and the fruit of the underground.

 Songpyeon is also said to represent the moon and wishes, which is why people will say their wishes while making and eating it.
 Many stories describe why songpyeon is in the shape of a half moon rather than a full moon.
 The most common belief is that Korean ancestors thought that a round-shaped full moon could only wane while a half-moon would fill up.
 This is considered a sign of abundance and prosperity.
 Songpyeon resembles a full moon shape before being folded and transforms into a half moon when folded with filling.

-One explanation of Songpyeon's half moon shape stems from a historical anecdote from King Ulja's reign.
+One explanation of Songpyeon's half moon shape stems from a historical anecdote from King Uija's reign.
 In the anecdote, a turtle once came to the palace with a carving on his back that read "Silla is half moon.", which represented a hopeful future for the kingdom.

 Another Korean anecdote says that the person who makes beautifully-shaped songpyeon will meet a good spouse or give birth to a beautiful baby.

 Preparation

 Songpyeon is made by kneading rice flour with salt and hot water until it is smooth in order to create a dough.
 Small pieces of the dough are torn off, rolled into balls and then indented in the center using a thumb.
 The filling of choice is placed inside the now hollowed center and then the ball is sealed closed and shaped.
-The rice cakes are steamed on top of pine needles for about 20-30 minutes and then rinsed with cold water in order to maintain their chewy texture.
+The rice cakes are steamed on top of pine needles for about 20–30 minutes and then rinsed with cold water in order to maintain their chewy texture.
 The rice cakes are then blotted dry and typically finished by being brushed with sesame oil.

 Steaming the rice cakes on top of pine needles gives them a unique taste and scent, and also helps to prevent the rice cakes from sticking together while steaming.
 As pine trees also produce large amounts of phytoncide, this effectively kills germs, and helps avoid spoiling due to the presence of terpene.